 Fluorescent Pistol Diagnostic Shooting Target Specs

-- Bright florescent target easy to see down range and acquire target
+- Bright florescent target easy to see down range and acquire the target

 - Hits are easy to see against the bright background